 Some stand-alone certificate programs are not eligible for federal financial aid but may qualify for other workforce student funding resources.
-For more information, call 509-682-6612 in Wenatchee or 509-422-7852 in Omak.
+For more information, call 509-682-6964.

 Apprenticeships

 WVC cooperates with apprenticeship and training councils to facilitate training for registered apprentices in selected fields.
 For information, call 509-682-6847.